Toruitas/drawing-tool/README.md

 The math behind drawing a line and circle at a given (x,y) was non-obvious.
 Drawing with triangles!
 Especially drawing a LINE was far, far more complicated than expected.
 The WebGL API's lineWidth setting doesn't function cross-platform, so I had to turn line-drawing into a fancy rectangle-drawing tool.
 Trigonometry, amazing stuff!
 This was before getting into the pencil tool.

+The pencil tool is not as fast as I would like.
+I attempted 2 approaches.
+1) Take the array of positions, build a new array based on that array, and put this new array which is ~4x the length of the original directly into WebGL to draw all at once.
+Surprisingly, this was very slow!
+I thought that it was better to put a lot of coordinates into WebGL all at once.
+2) I take the original array, and draw a chunk of it as a time as I loop through it.
+This was faster, but not fast enough.
+Using this approach it's at a usable 30FPS, but React isn't passing through the coordinates quickly enough onMouseMove, as a result of its own rendering process, so with a swiftly moving mouse, vertices can be quite far apart.

 This math will all go into Rust/WASM for faster execution.

 I've certainly grown a deeper appreciation for the complexity of drawing tools like Figma and Photoshop.
 No wonder the web versions of Photoshop and Illustrator are taking so long to come out.